i-dot-ai/consult/README.md

 ### Magic links

-You can sign into the application using a magic link, requested via `/sign-in`.
+You can sign into the application using a magic link, requested via `/sign-in/`.
+You need to have a user set-up first - add new users in `/support/users/` (only be done by `staff` members).

+When running locally, you can create your first admin user using `make dev_admin_user`, on dev/pre-prod/prod ask one of the existing members of the team.

 For convenience, in local dev environments the value of the magic link will be logged along with the rest of the server logs.

 ### The frontend